-After gathering all the information the attacker will start opening up a conversation with the victim without the victim finding anything suspicious.
-Since there were enough background research, it’s easier to engage with the victim.
+After gathering all the information, the attacker will start opening up a conversation with the victim without the victim finding anything suspicious.
+Since there was enough background research, it’s easier to engage with the victim.

 3. Attack phase

-However during this period the attacker is very subtle not to make anything look suspicious and spook the victim.
-After the attack is done the results will also be in effect during this stage.
+However, during this period, the attacker is very subtle not to make anything look suspicious and spook the victim.
+After the attack is made, the results will also be in effect during this stage.

 4. Ciao, Adios, Good-bye